Wi-Fi speed and coverage explained for TELUS Business customers

 As illustrated below, the darkest green coverage zone represents the area that you enjoy the best speeds for applications that require intensive internet connectivity; such as watching high definition and 4K videos on Netflix or YouTube.
 Further out, you can enjoy standard definition videos, sharing photos and more.
 Finally, the further out you go (represented by the lightest green coverage zone), you will be able to browse and respond to emails, along with activities that do not require high internet speeds.

-The size of each coverage zone depends on your usage and home’s unique characteristics.
-Here are some of the key factors that impact your Wi-Fi coverage and speeds:
+The size of each coverage zone depends on your usage and building’s unique characteristics.
+Here are some of the key factors that impact your Business Wi-Fi coverage and speeds:

 What can you do to improve speed and coverage?